ethanokamura/perfectline/src/content/cpp-101/constructors.md

 // create a pizza object!
 Pizza pizza;
 ```
 When the object is created, we automatically assign its number of slices to 12.
-Meaning that any pizza we create starts with 12 slices!
+This means that any pizza we create starts with 12 slices!

 More on  [Default Constructors](https://en.cppreference.com/w/cpp/language/default_constructor)

 ### Initializer List Constructor
 We may want to create an object using a list of values (in braces).

-This allows us to intilize our object in the same way we would initilaize a variable.
-For this, let's create a couple pizzas.
+This allows us to initialize our object in the same way we would initialize a variable.
+For this, let's create a couple of pizzas.

 ```cpp
 class Pizza {